annaballestrazzi/uncoverappLib/README.md

 - Visual plots with Gviz
 - Export to formatted Excel files

-For detailed interactive workflow, see [Documentation.pdf](https://github.com/Manuelaio/unCOVERApp/blob/master/Documentation.pdf).
+For more details, see the package vignettes and examples above.
 ---

 ### Batch Mode (Command-Line)